 Abraham was to be the man, through whom all the families of the earth would be blessed.
 God promised to bless those who blessed him and to curse those who cursed him.
 Abraham was to be a father of many nations, and he was also told that through him.. the promised, supernatural Seed of God would come.

-He was to be the incarnate son of God and supernatural son of David.
-The Seed of Abraham was to be both fully God and fully Man, for only God is good enough to pay the price for sin, but only a kinsman redeemer could die for the the sin of mankind.
-And this holy Seed - Who would be the incarnate God, was to be born into the human race, through Isaac - the son of promise.
+He was to be the incarnate Son of God and supernatural Son of David.
+The Seed of Abraham was to be both fully God and fully Man, for only God is good enough to pay the price for sin, but only a kinsman-redeemer could shed His blood for the sin of mankind.
+And this Holy Seed - Who would be the incarnate God, was to be born into the human race, through Isaac - the son of promise.

 Abraham believed God, and by faith he left his native city of Ur, and obeyed the Lord's instructions, to leave the place of his birth.
 He was to set out from the place of his birth, and go to a faraway land, which God had promised to give him, as an inheritance - not knowing where it was or where he was going.

 Despite many years of waiting and in spite of Abraham's foolish attempts to help God carry out His promise, by producing Ishmael, the child of the flesh, through Sarah's servant, Hagar - Isaac, the true and only child of promise, was eventually born, when Abraham was very old and Sarah was beyond child-bearing age.
 It was through Isaac, this son of promise, that the supernatural Seed was to be born.

 God blessed Abraham greatly, because of his obedience, and he became fabulously wealthy.
 The son of promise had been born through Sarah, as God had said, and God had even cemented His covenant with Abraham, through the sign of circumcision.. and for many long years this man, whom God credited with righteousness, because of his faith, was blessed in many ways.